-A review of a blank form used for screening and a review of forms that were completed indicated that these forms were identical.
-The form contained the above listed factors as criteria for evaluation of risk.
-The officer interviewed regarding the screening process confirmed that the form used for screening and presented to the auditors was the same form used to conduct the screening of inmates.
+A review of the screening system indicated that the information captured meets the requirements of the standard.
+The automated form contains the above listed factors as criteria for evaluation of risk.
+The officer interviewed regarding the screening process confirmed that the automated system was the method used for screening inmates.

-\115.41 (e) The initial screening shall consider prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse, as known to the agency, in assessing inmates for risk of being sexually abusive.
+115.41 (e) The initial screening shall consider prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse, as known to the agency, in assessing inmates for risk of being sexually abusive.

 The agency has adopted policy that complies with this standard.
-Executive Directive #72,

-Section XII, A provides a list of factors which are used to assess each inmate arriving at the facility.
+Executive Directive #72, Section XII, A provides a list of factors which are used to assess each inmate arriving at the facility.
 The policy states, "Prior acts of sexual abuse, prior convictions for violent offenses and/or history of prior institutional violence or sexual abuse; and Offender's perception of vulnerability."

-Copies of the screening instrument developed by the Department of Corrections clearly indicate that prior acts of sexual violence and abuse are considered during the assessment.
-A review of blank forms and completed forms indicates that the forms are identical and that they contain the evaluation criteria required in this provision.
-The officer interviewed regarding the screening process confirmed that the form used for screening and presented to the auditors was the same form used to conduct the screening of inmates.
+The screening system developed by the Department of Corrections clearly indicates that prior acts of sexual violence and abuse are considered during the assessment.
+A review of completed assessments indicates that they contain the evaluation criteria required in this provision.
+The officer interviewed regarding the screening process confirmed that the system used for screening and presented to the auditors was the same form used to conduct the screening of inmates.

-\115.41 (f) Within a set time period, not to exceed 30 days from the inmate's arrival at the facility, the facility will reassess the inmate's risk of victimization or abusiveness based upon any additional, relevant information received by the facility since the intake screening.
+115.41 (f) Within a set time period, not to exceed 30 days from the inmate's arrival at the facility, the facility will reassess the inmate's risk of victimization or abusiveness based upon any additional, relevant information received by the facility since the intake screening.